VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again.
 You should see the capsule falling down and landing on the ground. 🎉 Unfortunately, it's still a black capsule on a black ground 🤦‍♂️.
 But don't worry, we’ll fix that later!
 In the meantime, you can move the camera around using the mouse and keyboard (Q or E) to lower or raise the camera and watch the capsule roll around on the ground. 🖱️⌨️

+{% include _alert.html type:'info' title: "If you're wondering why the ground is invisible from below, it's due to back face culling.
+This technique prevents the engine from drawing polygons that face away from the camera, which helps improve performance by avoiding unnecessary rendering." %}

-{% include _alert.html type:'success' title: "You learnt how to add a 3D ground plane to the scene, providing a surface for the capsule to land on.
-The capsule now falls and lands on the ground, creating a more dynamic scene." %}
+{% include _alert.html type:'success' title: "You’ve learned how to add a 3D ground plane to the scene, giving the capsule a surface to land on.
+Now, the capsule falls and lands on the ground, making the scene feel more dynamic." %}

 ## Step 7: Illuminate the Scene - Add Light! 💡

 It's time to brighten things up!
 Adding some light to the scene will help us see our objects more clearly.
-Thankfully, there's a helper method called `game.AddDirectionalLight()` that adds a directional light to the scene.
-Update the `Start` method to look like this:
+Thankfully, there's a helper method called `AddDirectionalLight()` that adds a directional light to the scene.
+Update the `Start()` method to look like this:

 ```csharp
 // Define the Start method to set up the scene